noteflakes-music/lyp/docs/user-guide.md

 ### Running Lilypond

-Once one or more versions of Lilypond are installed, the Lilypond command may be used normally to compile Lilypond files.
-Lyp adds a few extra options:
+Once one or more versions of Lilypond are installed, the Lilypond command may be used normally to compile Lilypond files. lyp adds a few extra options:

 - `--auto-install-deps`, `-A` - automatically install any missing dependencies.